FAQ

 Why do I have to save a 10 lb sample of wheat?

 Our contest encourages you to strive for both high yield and high quality.
-The 26 National Winning entries wheat samples will be milled and baked and evaluated for quality.
+The National Winning entries wheat samples will be milled and baked and evaluated for quality.
 We are learning from the data we collect, and we know that with proper variety, management and environment high yield can also be high quality.
-National winners whose wheat is ranked top 3 in quality in their class by a panel of experts will be recognized and awarded $250* in addition to the travel, lodging, and registration to Commodity Classic.
+National winners whose wheat is evaluated Top Quality by a panel of experts will be recognized and awarded a *cash award in addition to the travel, lodging, and registration to Commodity Classic.
 All Contestants must retain a 10 lb sample of grain for shipment and quality testing if they are a National Yield Winner.

-Soft white wheat will be baked into a sponge cake, soft red into a sugar cookie and hard wheats into a bread loaf.
+Soft white wheat will be baked into a sponge cake, soft red into a sugar cookie and hard red into a bread loaf.
+Analysis will be conducted using industry recognized cereal science test methods.
 Durum and other classes to be decided, they will be analyzed and made into an industry standard product for judging.
 Additional quality parameters may be tested.
-Quality Results are shared with our sponsor partners and media so that awareness can be generated that high yield wheat can also be high quality.
+Quality Results are shared with our partners and media so that awareness can be generated that high yield wheat can also be high quality.

 Can my county agent or seed sales rep enter my data?